 - Introductory sociology, cultural anthropology or social psychology

-- Medical terminology is highly suggested and will be required in the 2020-21 admission cycle
+- General chemistry is highly suggested and will be required starting with the 2021-2022 application cycle

 If a prerequisite course requirement is in question, please email email@example.com.
 Please include the school where the course was completed, course number and course description in your message.
 The MOT Admissions Review Committee may request a Petition for Prerequisite Substitution Form be submitted.

 - Bachelor’s degree from an accredited institution prior to matriculation.
 The program neither requires nor recommends the degree be earned in any particular major.
 Liberal arts majors are encouraged to apply.

 - OTCAS calculated cumulative and prerequisite GPA minimum of 3.0